-- 21. There are several different ministries that are important for establishment of a system of aggregated biodiversity offsets.
+There are several different ministries that are important for establishment of a system of aggregated biodiversity offsets.
 There appears to be a genuine interest among key Ministries such as for example the Ministry of Land, Environment, and Rural Development (as the champion ministry) and Mineral Resources and Energy (responsible for one of the sectors most likely to offset).
 New legislation and new policies are also increasingly moving in this direction as noted earlier.
-Mozambique has already surpassed its commitments under the Convention for Biodiversity, with approximately 26 percent of the country's land area under some form of legally protected status. - 22.
+Mozambique has already surpassed its commitments under the Convention for Biodiversity, with approximately 26 percent of the country's land area under some form of legally protected status.

 One of the main activities moving forward will be to demonstrate that adhering to No Net Loss may actually make certain types of large development projects move more quickly, with fewer adverse impacts than the current practice.
 The logic here is that so much international finance already depends on compliance with the IFC Performance Standards that the development of a national biodiversity offsetting system would not mean an increase in requirements; rather, it would streamline compliance by providing clarification regarding the specific circumstances under which offsets are required, along with when and where an offset should be applied.
 A compliance No Net Loss approach is an opportunity for the national government to shape international requirements to conform to local reality.

-2.3 Identification, Mapping, and Legal Gazettement of Offset Areas
+Identification, Mapping, and Legal Gazetting of Offset Areas

-23. Mozambique has been active in the declaration of new protected areas, with more than 1.2 million hectares added in 2013/14 alone.
-As a result, the currently gazetted Conservation Areas (CAs) in Mozambique cover approximately 21 million hectares, which represent 26% of the country's land surface.
+Mozambique has been active in the declaration of new protected areas, with more than 1.2 million hectares added in 2013/14 alone.
+As a result, the currently gazetted Conservation or Protected Areas (PAs) in Mozambique cover approximately 21 million hectares, which represent 26% of the country's land surface.
+Of this area, approximately one third is managed by the public sector, in many FIGURE 2.
+Protected Areas in Mozambique as of June 2014 cases with support and technical assistance from NGOs, and two thirds is managed by the private sector.
 With this extensive network, much of the biodiversity in the country is already represented within the Conservation Areas system.

-Figure 2A.
-Protected Areas in Mozambique as of June 2014.
+Only 6.6% of the 366 species present in Mozambique listed by the IUCN Red List as critically endangered, endangered, vulnerable, and near threatened are not present in the current National Parks and Reserves.14

-(NB: Fazendas de Fauna Bravia-game farms-are not included in this map.
-The Lake Niassa Reserve is just visible as a thick black line.)
+Note: Fazendas de Fauna Bravia-game farms-are not included in this map.
+The Lake Niassa Reserve is just visible as a thick black line.